 If a tighter Sustainability Criteria were to be introduced then there should be recognition of wider carbon benefits through carbon capture, methane abatement of manures/slurries, use of digestate and wastes.
 Do members agree with this?

-#we need to add thta RED II GHG calculation includes an input for emissions from transport and distribution of the fuel (which comes from methane leaks in the grid) whereas the current RHI calculation is only up to the point of injection.
+#we need to add that RED II GHG calculation includes an input for emissions from transport and distribution of the fuel (which comes from methane leaks in the grid) whereas the current RHI calculation is only up to the point of injection.
 Under the RTFO you have to include the transport and distribution and the default value is 0.15% methane leakage.
 Compared to 1% from the tanks and 1% from the upgrading its not that significant. #

 UK’s plans to implement RED II provisions re Guarantees of Origin